molmod/stacie/docs/source/development/contributing.md

 New worked examples that are not too computationally demanding are also highly appreciated!
 Even simple things like correcting typos or fixing minor mistakes are welcome.

-This document does not document how to use of Git and GitHub, or how to develop software in general.
+This section does not document how to use of Git and GitHub, or how to develop software in general.
 We assume that you already have the basic skills to contribute.
 Below are some links to documentation for those who are not familiar with these technicalities yet.